lyneq2001/java2/library-management/README.md

 ## Database schema

-The schema is now initialized automatically from `src/main/resources/schema.sql` when the application starts.
-Hibernate will execute this script to create any missing tables.
+The schema is initialized automatically from `src/main/resources/schema.sql` when the application starts.
+This script creates the necessary tables and inserts a few example books.

 ## Demo credentials